Gdigitax/keybase.md/keybase.md

 I hereby claim:

-  * I am kryzsiel on github.
+  * I am gdigitax on github.
-  * I am kowalskiego (https://keybase.io/kowalskiego) on keybase.
+  * I am gdigitaxdon1 (https://keybase.io/gdigitaxdon1) on keybase.
-  * I have a public key ASD4YkvmnXXD2aeq2M4G1oY4w8hRi1ThgaynFbm37pqa0Qo
+  * I have a public key ASCmEaMFiZuMY_-qsnrMxoLSv_664JZQWgdtWXUdsj81_go

 To claim this, I am signing this object: